SingularityMan/vector_stock_market_bot/README.md

 - Robinhood Account: Create a Robinhood account if you don't have one.
 - Polygon.io API Key: Generate a REST API key using Polygon.io's free tier.
 [Instructions here](https://polygon.io/pricing).
 - Environment Variable: Store your API key in an environment variable named `POLYGON_API_KEY`.
 Do the same for `ROBINHOOD_USERNAME` and `ROBINHOOD_PASSWORD`.
+- [Install ollama](https://ollama.com/) and run `llama3:8b-instruct-fp16` or any model you'd like.
+If running a different model, update the model name in the `run()` function in `main.py`.

+NOTE: Depends on which model you will run, but `llama3:8b-instruct-fp16` typically requires 16GB VRAM to run on your GPU.

 ## Environment Variable Set Up